mecid/mecid.github.io/_posts/2019-10-02-redux-like-state-container-in-swiftui-part3.md

 1. [Redux-like state container in SwiftUI.
 Basics](/2019/09/18/redux-like-state-container-in-swiftui/)
 2. [Redux-like state container in SwiftUI.
 Best practices](/2019/09/25/redux-like-state-container-in-swiftui-part2/)

 The container which holds the whole app's state as a single source of truth simplifies my codebase and eliminates a bunch of bugs that I had during manual sync between multiple states across the app screens.
-To learn more about modeling app state using multiple store objects, check my dedicated [post](/2019/07/31/introducing-container-views-in-swiftui/).
+To learn more about modeling app state using multiple store objects, check my dedicated [post](/2019/09/04/modeling-app-state-using-store-objects-in-swiftui/).

 #### Container Views
-Today, I want to touch another subject from my previous posts which play very nice in conjunction with a *Redux-like state container*, and this is *Container Views*. *Container Views* help us to keep our *SwiftUI* views simple and responsible for only one job.
+Today, I want to touch another subject from my previous posts which plays very nice in conjunction with a *Redux-like state container*, and this is *Container Views*. *Container Views* help us to keep our *SwiftUI* views simple and responsible for only one job.

 The main idea is dividing your views into two types: *Container Views and Rendering Views*.
 The *Rendering View* is responsible for drawing the content, and that's all.
-So basically it should not store the state or handle lifecycle events.
+So basically it should not store the state or handle any lifecycle event.
 It usually renders the data which you pass via the init method.

-*Container View*, on another hand, is responsible for handling lifecycle events and providing the functions/closures to a *Rendering View* which it can use as user input handlers.
+*Container View*, on another hand, is responsible for handling data-flow and lifecycle events by providing the functions/closures to a *Rendering View*.
 Let's take a look at a simple example.

 ```swift
 import SwiftUI